Meshiest/ocaml-rpg/README.md

 * Undecided option - Various components in the game can change based on the current state with a fancy "Undecided" option that returns a `Some` or `None` when the function it holds is run
 * Functional - There are no for loops, while loops, or classes in this project.
 Only recursion and algebraic data types!

-To run this, you need OCaml installed.
+To run this, you need OCaml and ocamlbuild installed.

 ### Build